Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Constrained Fits to Data

-However, it is not enough to check that the averaged distances $\hat d^2_i$ are close to one or less.
+This said it is not enough to check that the averaged distances $\hat d^2_i$ are close to one or less.
 It is also important that this global fulfillment of dispersion relations is uniform in their applicability domain.
 This is indeed the general case with the only two exceptions already noted.
 We illustrate this rather uniform consistency throughout the energy regions of interest in the right panels of Figs.~\ref{fig:fdrchecks} to \ref{fig:g00checks}.

-In particular, in the right column of Fig.~\ref{fig:fdrchecks} we show the output of the two FDRs versus the input, when using the CFD.
+In particular, in the right column of Fig.~\ref{fig:fdrchecks} we show the output of the two FDRs versus the input when using the CFD.
 The remarkable improvement in the whole energy region can be seen by comparing these figures to their UFD counterpart in the central column of the same figure.
 For both $F^\pm$ FDRs, the CFD input and output now overlap within errors, except in the region around 1.6 GeV.
 However, for the $F^-$ FDR (lower right panel), the deviation in that region is only very slightly outside the uncertainty band, whereas for the $F^+$ (upper right panel) the deviation between input and output is rather large and we must conclude, as we already commented above and already found in \cite{Pelaez:2016tgi} that, whereas the $F^-$ FDR consistency is very good even up to 1.7 GeV, we cannot find a consistent description of the $F^+$ beyond $\sim1.6$ GeV unless we force a large deviation from data.

-Let us now discuss the improvement in the consistency of the partial-wave dispersion relations derived from fixed-$t$ dispersion relations.
+Let us now discuss the improvement in the consistency of the FTPWDR.
 Thus, in the right panels of Fig.~\ref{fig:ftchecks} we show their input versus output when using the CFD, which has to be compared with their UFD counterparts in the central column of the same figure.
 Only for $f^+_0$ and $f^-_1$ we can see that the input lies very slightly outside the uncertainty band in the region around 0.95 GeV.
 Thus, the consistency between CFD input and output for all partial-wave dispersion relations from fixed-$t$ is rather uniform.